 - Let’s suppose, though, that all these people dropping out of Reintegrative Therapy are doing so because they feel it’s been effective.
 Wouldn’t it be helpful to continue collecting data from those participants after they finish therapy, to confirm that their newfound heterosexuality persists beyond the conclusion of their therapy?

-In previous decades, the pattern of “ex-gay” testimonies has been for people to assert their changed orientation for a period of time, then later admit that they never really became straight and were instead influenced by wishful thinking and social pressures.
+In previous decades, the pattern of sexual orientation change testimonies has been for people to assert their changed orientation for a period of time, then later admit that they never really became straight and were instead influenced by wishful thinking and social pressures.
 In light of this pattern, the purportedly “longitudinal” nature of the Pela and Sutton study is especially important.
 Yet even this two-year time frame applies to only 22 of the 105 participants originally recruited.